JamesSweetJones/abYdraw/README.md

 ![abYdraw Interface](https://github.com/JamesSweetJones/abYdraw/blob/main/Interface_new.png)

-The programme interface includes six points of reference, four of which in a column on the left hand side and two more on the right hand side.
+The program interface includes six points of reference, four of which are in a column on the left hand side and two more on the right hand side.
 Starting with the left hand column, the first is the Domain palette **(A)** which has buttons necessary for drawing antibody domains, secondly a library of commonly used antibody AbML expressions **(B)**, thirdly the input box for AbML expressions **(C)** and a buttonpad that will render antibody schematics or output AbML to the textbox **(D)**.
 On the right hand side, the most prominent feature is the canvas for drawing and rendering antibody schematics **(E)** and underneath there are two buttons which are involved in exporting the schematic **(F)**.

 ### 4. Inputting AbML

-AbML descriptor strings my be inputted in the entry box or opened in the `File>Open` menu and then by clicking `Get Structure`, a schematic of that antibody will render in the canvas.
+AbML descriptor strings my be input in the entry box or opened in the `File>Open` menu and then by clicking `Get Structure`, a schematic of that antibody will render in the canvas.
 Schematics are drawn in colour-coded fashion depending on any specificities given in the descriptor chain.
 Domains are connected by different kinds of linkers which are also colour-coded depending on their type.
 Any comments given in the descriptor string are also displayed beside the schematic.
 Labels on the schematic may be toggled on and off using the `Labels` key on the Domain Palette.

-### 5. Obtaining AbML
+### 5. Generating AbML

-##### Drawing BsAb Domains
+##### Drawing MsAb Domains
-To draw an antibody, you must insert domains onto the canvas and arrange them so the programme recognises it as an antibody.
+To draw an antibody, you must insert domains onto the canvas and arrange them so the program recognises it as an antibody.
 Tools for adding domains to the canvas are in the Domain Palette which contains all of the domain types, modifications, specificities and comment types as described in the AbML guidesheet as well as some options.
 Selecting a button on the palette will cause it to flash red to indicate it has been switched on.
 Only one domain or connector type may be switched on at a time, but you may choose any combination of modifications and specificities to accompany your selection.
 Specificity types are only applicable to variable domains where if no specificity is selected, it will be rendered as a default `a` value.
 Mulitple specificities may be selected by right-clicking the first specificity and left-clicking subsequent specificities.
-Once a domain is selected you will notice the cursor will change from arrow to "+" sign.
+Once a domain is selected you will notice the cursor will change from an arrow to a "+" sign.
 This means you can left-click to insert your chosen domain type onto the canvas at the location you have clicked.

 ##### Connecting Domains
 Domains may be connected with the connector options in the first column of the palette.
 When a connector type is selected it will become highlighted in red and the user must click and drag the bond from its starting position to its end, making sure each end is inside the boundaries two domains it links.
 Bonds are unidirectional and start from N-terminus to C-terminus.